This article was originally published on 05/08/2019 and was reviewed and updated accordingly on the above date.

 How does this whole situation impact landlord insurance?

 Landlord insurance is a great safety net when something goes wrong.
-However, in order to make sure your insurance is valid, and you are able to maximise your return when it comes to making a claim, landlords and property managers need to make sure they are following the right processes.
+However, to make sure your insurance is valid, and you are able to maximise your return when it comes to making a claim, landlords and property managers need to make sure they are following the right processes.

 This means, as soon as your tenant breaks the rules, a breach notice should be issued to ensure you are on top of the situation.